-The discount rate is based on the prevailing market yields of Indian government securities for the estimated term of the obligations.
+The discount rate specified in the prevailing market yields of Indian government securities for the estimated term of the obligations.

-2. Salary escalation rate

-The estimates of future salary increases considered takes into account the inflation, seniority, promotion and other relevant factors.
+2. Salary escalation rate The estimates of future salary increases considered takes into account the inflation, seniority, promotion and other relevant factors.

-3. Assumptions regarding future mortality experience are set in accordance with the statistics published by the Life insurance Corporation of India.
+3. Assumptions regarding future mortality experience are set in accordance with the statistics published by the Life Insurance Corporation of India.